-Claim: Escape artist Harry Houdini died from a ruptured appendix caused by his being punched in the stomach by a college student.
+Claim: Escape artist Harry Houdini died from a ruptured appendix caused by his being punched in the stomach.

-Origins: Nearly everyone familiar with world-famous magician and escape artist Harry Houdini has heard the common explanation of his death: A boastful Houdini, trying to impress some college students, explained that by tightening his abdominal muscles he could withstand the hardest blows to his midsection a man could deliver.
-One of the students present decided to test Houdini's claim and rained blows to the magician's
+Origins: Nearly everyone familiar with world-famous magician and escape artist Harry Houdini, no matter how little they know about his life, knows one thing about his death: That a boastful Houdini died from trying to impress some college students with his toughness.
+As legend has it, Houdini was fond of explaining to his fans that by tightening his abdominal muscles he could withstand the hardest punches to the midsection a man could deliver, and one day a college student who was present when Houdini repeated his boast decided to test the claim by raining blows to the magician's

-Although some of the basic facts of this description are correct, the assumption of cause and effect is not.
+Although some of the basic facts of this narrative are correct, its assumption of the cause and effect that led to Houdini's untimely demise likely is not.

 Smilovitch took Houdini up on his offer, bringing along his friend Jack Price to meet the magician in the lobby of the Princess Theater the morning of Friday,